crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-1.md

 For the sake of understanding what Docker does, I intentially did not use an image that came with Node pre-installed.

-However, it is an option to use an official image that comes with the preinstalled OS level dependencies you need for your app; which results in a smaller Dockerfile and image size.
+However, it is an option to use an official image that comes with the preinstalled OS level dependencies you need for your app; which results in a smaller Dockerfile.

 Some images are based on very minimal OS like Alpine Linux which could reduce the image size from 327MB to about 162MB (~50% less).